Types of Hodgkin's Disease

 The provisional subtype known as lymphocyte-rich classic Hodgkin's disease (cLRHD) is a variant of lymphocyte predominant Hodgkin's disease (LPHD); however, this lymphoma has the clinical behavior of classic HD.
 It may be diffuse (spread out) or nodular (knot-like) in character.
 Reed-Sternberg cells occasionally are detected in tissue samples, although the "popcorn cells" of LPHD are not.
 If, after treatment, the patient experiences a complete remission (lessening of the disease), relapse is very rare.
 This contrasts with the clinical course of LPHD, which is characterized by a high relapse rate.

-Nodular lymphocyte predominant Hodgkin's disease (nLPHD) accounts for about 5% of all HD cases.
+Nodular lymphocyte predominant Hodgkin's disease (nLPHD) accounts for about 5 percent of all HD cases.
 It is three times more common in men than in women, and it primarily affects young adults in their third through fifth decades of life.
-Most patients (75%) are diagnosed at an early stage (e.g., Stage 1), and a majority (by some reports up to 90%) respond to therapy with a complete response.
+Most patients (75 percent) are diagnosed at an early stage (e.g., Stage 1), and a majority (by some reports up to 90 percent) respond to therapy with a complete response.
 The peripheral lymph nodes (underarm, neck, ear, and groin nodes) are frequently involved, whereas the deep, intrathoracic (within the trunk) nodes are spared.